 So in essence keywords are the backbone of what SEO is all about.
-When people search something, we want our site to show up for those searched terms.
+When people search for something, we want our site to show up for those searched terms.
 Simple as that!

 Finding a Niche

 Finding a niche for your website is where it all begins.
 Some of us have already had our niche decided.
-For example I am the creator of an SEO tool so my niche is in SEO and also dabbles a bit in internet marketing.
+For example, I am the creator of an SEO tool so my niche is in SEO and also dabbles a bit in internet marketing.
 Maybe you own a clothing store or already have a travel blog.
-For us we are going to use keyword research to work within our niche since our niche is already decided.
+For us, we are going to use keyword research to work within our niche since our niche is already decided.
 For those of you who are still deciding on what website to create there are a few different ways to go about it.

 Find Something You Love

-If you are looking for a site that will be ever growing, something you can put your passion into and something that will be a long-term asset, then this is of course the way to go.
+If you are looking for a site that will be ever growing, something you can put your passion into and something that will be a long-term asset, then this is, of course, the way to go.
 Working in a niche that you love is always going to make certain aspects of the work more enjoyable.
 The downside of this is that the things you love might be in tougher niches, niches with very little traffic or niches that are tough to monetize.

 Find an Easy Niche You Can Dominate

 This strategy may not be as personally satisfying as creating something in a niche you love but it can be much more profitable and all around easier if you pick the right niche.
-With this strategy you can find niches that are much less competitive and hence you will have an easier time ranking for traffic generating keywords.
+With this strategy, you can find niches that are much less competitive and hence you will have an easier time ranking for traffic generating keywords.
 Since there is less competition there is more opportunity for high rankings.
 The downside of this is that you may not really enjoy the day in and day out of a niche you’re not so interested in.

 Find a Long-Term Business

-Now unlike the first 2 strategies this one is a little different.
+Now unlike the first 2 strategies, this one is a little different.
 Maybe you worked in a clothing store and think you can start a great website selling clothes.
-You know the ins outs, it may not be your passion and it may not be the easiest niche but you know it like the back of your hand.
+You know the ins and outs, it may not be your passion and it may not be the easiest niche but you know it like the back of your hand.
 Or maybe you have a hunch of something you think will be great and want to get in now.
 Whatever it is there are many reasons why you may decide that just finding the easiest niche or a niche within something you love is not the right fit for you.